jimsmart/schema/README.md

 - gopkg.in/goracle.v2 - Oracle
 - github.com/go-sql-driver/mysql - MySQL

-An effort has been made to support the following drivers, but they are untested:
+An effort has been made to support the following drivers, but they are currently untested:

 - github.com/gwenn/gosqlite - SQLite
 - github.com/mxk/go-sqlite - SQLite